nesrinesghaier/nesrinesghaier.me/README.md

 # nesrinesghaier.me
 This repository is based on [albinotonnina/albinotonnina.com](https://github.com/albinotonnina/albinotonnina.com) personal website.
-In fact, it is one of the best personal websites that inspired me.
+In fact, it is one of the **best** personal websites that inspired me.
 You can check his unique colorful One Page portfolio that animates as you scroll down and create your own.
+You can check this [repo](https://github.com/emmabostian/developer-portfolios) :octocat: too for more personal portfolio ideas.

 ## Install
 `yarn`